ktraister-cribl/terraform-provider-criblio/docs/resources/source.md

 <a id="nestedatt--input_azure_blob"></a>
 ### Nested Schema for `input_azure_blob`

+Required:

+- `queue_name` (String) The storage account queue name blob notifications will be read from.
+Value must be a JavaScript expression (which can evaluate to a constant value), enclosed in quotes or backticks.
+Can be evaluated only at initialization time.
+Example referencing a Global Variable: `myQueue-${C.vars.myVar}`
+- `type` (String) must be "azure_blob"

 Optional:

 - `auth_type` (String) Default: "manual"; must be one of ["manual", "secret", "clientSecret", "clientCert"]